 Other Water Damage

 We also recommend reviewing your homeowners coverage for gaps in your water damage protection.
-While flood insurance covers groundwater, and home insurance may cover burst pipes, water damage caused by sewer backup or a sump pump overflow is excluded from standard coverage.
+While flood insurance covers groundwater, and home insurance may cover burst pipes, water damage caused by sewer backup or a sump pump overflow is excluded from the standard coverage.
 We can show you how affordable and easy it is to protect your home with a water backup endorsement.